ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 Setting clear boundaries helps others decide whether to volunteer and prevents misunderstandings later.

-## Open an Issue: "Seeking New Maintainer"
+## Open an issue: "Seeking New Maintainer"

 Once you've decided to look for new maintainers or co-maintainers, and how you plan to be involve with the project in the future, communicate that clearly.
 A visible first step is to open an issue in your repository dedicated to this topic.